 As a light red meat, pork can work with either white or red wine options, depending on how you serve it.
 Pair lighter pork dishes — like grilled or fried pork chops — with white varieties, like Sauvignon Blanc.
 Grilled pork chops with fruit salsa, for example, play off the peachy notes of a Napa region Sauvignon Blanc, while sweet and smoky grilled pork chops work well with a crisper South African variety.
 A richly seasoned pork roast, like this spiced brandy grilled pork tenderloin, tastes its best paired with a red wine like Zinfandel, as the pepper notes and smoky finish of the wine will complement the seasoning in the meat.

 Like pork, turkey offers several options when it comes to wine pairings.
 If you’re serving up a seasoned turkey breast like our sage rubbed turkey breast for a simple-but-delicious dinner, go for dry rosé or a crisp pinot grigio to add refreshing acidity.
-If you're pairing your turkey with tomato flavors, serve a pinot noir instead.
-A bright Sonoma Coast pinot noir dresses up pizza turkey burgers, while Oregon pinot noirs work well with herbed turkey meatballs and spaghetti.
+If you're pairing your turkey with tomato flavors, serve with a light bodied red wine like pinot noir instead.
+A bright Sonoma Coast pinot noir is the perfect wine with pizza turkey burgers, while Oregon pinot noirs work well with herbed turkey meatballs and spaghetti.